Table of Contents

 Symptoms of Diabetes

 Some combination of several symptoms generally indicates the presence of diabetes.
 Diabetes symptoms vary depending on your blood glucose levels.
 Some people may not experience symptoms, while others, like type 1 diabetics, tend to experience more severe symptoms.
-A diabetic often experiences dry, itchy skin and trouble with genital itching and fungal infections.
-Many diabetics report tingling sensation or numbness in the hands and feet.
+A person with diabetes often experiences dry, itchy skin and trouble with genital itching and fungal infections.
+Many people with diabetes report a tingling sensation or numbness in the hands and feet.
 Other symptoms of type 1 and type 2 diabetes include:

 - Uncontrolled blood sugar levels,

 - Frequent urination,

 - Frequent infections and cuts that are slow to heal and

 Severe diabetes symptoms may leave you unable to perform your job duties.
 You should seek out medical advice if you experience the symptoms described above.

 Potential Complications of Diabetes

 Uncontrolled blood glucose due to type 1 or type 2 diabetes can increase your risk of developing other medical problems.
 Other issues that can result from diabetes may include:

 - Neuropathy (nerve damage) in feet or hands that disrupts your ability to stand, walk, or use your hands